alfonsserra/systelab-components-test/README.md

 	}
 ```

-Create methods to access the different widgets that can be directly found in the page.
+In the Page Object, create methods to access the different widgets that can be directly found in the page.
 The available widgets are:

 - Button
 - ComboBox